 “We are number one [of all divisions] in use of tithe for mission globally, and we are also number one in institutional income.
 This gives us extra responsibility,” he said during the presentation of the CFO report on November 11.

 Mr Keet highlighted the General Conference’s Mission Refocus initiative, which has inspired the SPD’s strategy.
-He noted that the SPD has allocated the majority of its 2024 surplus to boost the SPD’s Mission Refocus balance from $A1.2 million to nearly $8 million.
+He noted that the SPD has allocated the majority of its 2024 surplus to boost the Division’s Mission Refocus balance from $A1.2 million to nearly $8 million.

 The SPD has partnered with the Australian Union Conference (AUC) and the Southeastern Asia Union Mission to provide the majority of funds for the construction of the Western Thailand Region Training Facilities—a centre of influence for training young men and women to teach basic theology and evangelism along with English.
 The SPD has also supplemented the AUC funding for Dr Mark Vodell, who is currently serving at Asia-Pacific International University in Bangkok, furthering the Church’s educational mission in the region.